Getting Oriented

 So What is Consciousness, Really?

-- The belief that consciousness is something within the human brain (epiphenomenalism) is an outdated and scientifically disproven worldview, but it continues to be espoused by some, including some scientists.
+The belief that consciousness is something within the human brain (epiphenomenalism) is an outdated and scientifically disproven worldview, but it continues to be espoused by some, including some scientists.
+In contrast, experts (quoted below) have found consciousness to be:

-- It is a “primary principle of existence,” a “universal phenomenon.”
+- A “primary principle of existence” and “universal phenomenon”

 Defining consciousness is a challenge.
 While some people describe it as awareness, others equate it with spirit.
 Even scientists disagree, with many believing consciousness results from brain activity while others describe it in an opposite sense, as a fabric of the universe that pervades all sentient (and perhaps non-sentient) beings.